Tush1995/Bookcart/README.md

 4)in book table enter a bid(book id), bname(book name),price(book price),bauthor(book author).

-In this project i used a mysql database.
+In this project i used a mysql database. ansd this is java servlet project.